bendangelo/EntityJS/README.md

 ## Quick Start Guide
 First you should install [ruby](http://rubyinstaller.org/) and the [entityjs gem](http://rubygems.org/gems/entityjs).

-To install entityjs gem type in:
+Now you can create a new game:
-`gem install entityjs`
+`entityjs new mygame`

-Now you can create a new game, type in `entityjs new mygame`.
+Move into the mygame/ directory and lets play the game:

-Move into the mygame/ directory and type in `entityjs server`
+`entityjs server`

 Open your browser and navigate to `localhost:2345`